oSoWoSo/dotbins/README.md

 * 📂 Organizes tools by platform and architecture for easy access
 * 🔍 Includes a tool to analyze GitHub releases to help configure new tools
 * 🐙 Easy integration with your dotfiles repository for version control

+## :bulb: Why I Created dotbins

+I frequently works across multiple environments where I clone my dotfiles repository with all my preferred configurations.
+I faced a common frustration: some of my favorite tools (`fzf`, `bat`, `zoxide`, etc.) were not available on the new system and installing them with a package manager is too much work or even not possible.
+`dotbins` was born out of this frustration.

+It allows me to:

+1. Track pre-compiled binaries in a [separate Git repository](https://github.com/basnijholt/.dotbins) (using Git LFS for efficient storage)
+2. Include this repository as a submodule in my dotfiles
+3. Ensure all my essential tools are immediately available after cloning, regardless of system permissions

+Now when I clone my dotfiles on any new system, I get not just my configurations but also all the CLI tools I depend on for productivity.

+**_No package manager, no sudo, no problem!_**

 ## :books: Usage